pop-os/wayland-protocols/GOVERNANCE.md

 5. The "ext" namespace is established as a general catch-all for protocols that fit into no other namespace.

+#### 2.1.1 Experimental protocol namespacing

+1. Experimental protocols begin with the "xx" namespace and do not include any relation to namespaces specified in section 2.1.
+2. Namespacing of experimental protocols is determined upon promotion.

 ### 2.2.
 Protocol inclusion requirements

 1. All protocols found in the "xdg" and "wp" namespaces at the time of writing